ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 Post install steps
 ~~~~~~~~~~~~~~~~~~

--  Make sure you edit your installed ``objectconfig.ini`` to the right
+-  Make sure you edit your installed ``objectconfig.yml`` to the right
    settings.
 You MUST change the ``[general]`` section for your own
    portal.
 -  Make sure the ``CONFIG_FILE`` variable in ``zm_event_start.sh`` is